 For prostate cancer patients who are seeking to purchase life insurance, underwriters are looking for a Gleason Score that is below 7.
 They would also be looking to see what type of medical treatment or procedure the applicant has had regarding this disease.
 Treatments for prostate cancer range from a radical prostatectomy (which removes the prostate entirely) to traditional radiation therapy to radiation seed implantation.
 There will be more favorable offers if the patent has undergone a radical prostatectomy than the latter two options.

 To find out more on this subject, watch this short, informative video.
-Howard Weissman, AccuQuote’s Medical Underwriting Expert, will tell you more about how you may be able to qualify to buy life insurance – even if you have prostate cancer.
+Howard Weissman, AccuQuote’s Medical Underwriting Expert, will tell you more about how you may be able to qualify to buy life insurance.

 Everyone who has ANYONE depending on them financially needs life insurance.
 It’s a great, affordable way to help safeguard your family’s financial future when you die.
 And if you think you’re going to live forever, the last time we checked, the odds of death are still 1 out of ONE.
 (We’re good with math.)

-Questions?
-Feel free to reach out to us anytime.
-And you’ll speak to a real person!
+Reach out to us anytime and you’ll speak to a real person!
 (Amazing, huh?)
-At AccuQuote, we can provide competitive life insurance quotes from the top-rated, brand-name insurance companies you know and trust.
+We can provide competitive life insurance quotes from the top-rated, brand-name insurance companies you know and trust.
 We take the stress out of shopping for life insurance.
 And we won’t ask you to cough.
 Promise.

 Keep Reading and Learn How to Save Money for Life